Skip to article frontmatterSkip to article content

 One of the strengths of Jupyter Book 2 is the ease with which high-quality PDF’s can be created from the same source files as an online book.
 To accomplish this, a template is used to create a PDF with a consistent look and feel between the two document formats.
 In addition, such templates can be customized to fit the specific needs of the documents being created.

-This lesson provides an overview the PDF output capabalities of the Jupyter Book 2 and MyST ecosystem, accompanied by exercises to get you started creating your own PDF output (with Typst) using two different templates.
+This lesson provides an overview the PDF output capabilities of the Jupyter Book 2 and MyST ecosystem, accompanied by exercises to get you started creating your own PDF output (with Typst) using two different templates.
 The following pages:

 1. introduce document generation with MyST (including an explanation of templates),